mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 My trek back to town starts with a huge smile.

 ![](/assets/jpg/IMG_1316-365x550.jpeg LEAVING TRANSITION)
-With the turnaround behind me, I spot Kevin on his outbound leg of the trail; he is at most, just 30 seconds back.
+With the turnaround barely behind me, I spot Kevin on his outbound leg of the trail; he is at most, just 30 seconds back.
 He is a strong runner; I am confident that I will be caught for sure now.

 Off the dirt of the KVR and finally on asphalt,  I intentionally walk down to the bottom of _Vancouver Ave_.
 10 kilometres in the books, 20 miles in front of me.
 I am feeling good.